Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: The metallicities and mass-metallicity relation

 We compare the direct $T_e$ metallicity with the results from \OIII/\Hb\ ratio based on empirical strong line calibrations \citepalias{Sanders_24,Chakraborty_24}.
 We do not correct for dust for \OIII/\Hb\ ratios.
-Since their wavelengths are close to each other, dust attenuation has negligible impact on the line ratios.
+Since their wavelengths are close to each other, dust attenuation has a negligible impact on the line ratios.
 For our $z>6.25$ sub-sample, we find metallicities of 12+$\log(\mathrm{O/H})_{\text{S24}}=7.63^{+0.21}_{-0.18}$ and 12+$\log(\mathrm{O/H})_{\text{C24}}=7.74^{+0.19}_{-0.18}$, both of which are consistent within $1\sigma$ with the measurement obtained from the direct method, although \citetalias{Chakraborty_24} predicts $\sim0.1$ dex higher.
 The measurements of the median stack spectra are summarized in Table \ref{tab:stack_info}.
 From \OIII/\Hb\ measurements, we find that the higher redshift galaxies at $z>6.25$ are slightly more metal-rich than the full sample, contrary to the redshift evolution of gas-phase metallicity \citep{Sarkar_25}.
-This is likely related to the overdense environment around $z>6$ quasars.
-We can see a significant galaxy number density excess in $z=6.25-6.75$ bins in Fig. \ref{fig:z_dis}.
-Such environment effect is further revealed in Section \ref{sec:mzr}.
+This is likely related to the overdense environments around $z>6$ quasars.
+We can see a significant galaxy number density excess in $z=6.25-6.75$ bins in Fig. \ref{fig:z_dis}, coinciding with the redshift range where the quasars are located.
+Such an environmental effect is further revealed in Section \ref{sec:mzr}.

-\subsection{Mass-Metallicity Relation (MZR)}
+\subsection{Mass-metallicity relation (MZR)}

+Since we use the R3 diagnostic to estimate MZR, we acknowledge the caveat of the R3 diagnostic that it provides two possible metallicity solutions for a given line ratio.
+In star-forming dominated systems, the \OIII/\OII ratio (O32), which is observed to decrease monotonically with increasing metallicity \citep[e.g.,][]{Maiolino_08,Nakajima_22,Sanders_24}, and is therefore often used to break degeneracies between different solutions \citep{Nakajima_23,Heintz_23,Sarkar_25}.